david618/rt/docs/IntroTest.md

 We'll be deploying services using Mesos containerization.
 Mesos will download the executable code from a web server.
 So we'll start a web server and put the exeutable code (jar) files and libraries in that folder.

+*NOTE:* You could use app app server like Apache Tomcat.
+The advantage with Tomcat is it runs (by default) on port 8080 which you can run as a regular user.
+On the services you'll have to include the port in your URIS.

 As root on test server.

 <pre>